 Can electric toothbrushes damage gums?

-Used correctly, electric toothbrushes are generally gentler than aggressive manual brushing.
-However, applying too much pressure with any toothbrush can contribute to gum recession and enamel wear over time.
-This is why pressure sensors are a valuable feature.
-Users with sensitive gums should start with sensitive modes and soft-bristle heads.
-For overall personal care routines, explore our anti-aging skincare guide.
+Used correctly, electric brushes are generally gentler than aggressive manual brushing.
+The problem is pressure.
+Brush too hard and you contribute to gum recession and enamel wear over time, regardless of what brush you’re using.
+That’s the real reason a pressure sensor matters.
+Users with sensitive gums should start on a sensitive mode with soft-bristle heads.

 Do I still need to floss?

 Yes.
-Electric toothbrushes clean tooth surfaces and the gumline effectively but cannot reach tight spaces between teeth.
-Flossing or using interdental brushes remains essential for comprehensive oral hygiene.
+Electric toothbrushes clean tooth surfaces and the gumline well but can’t reach the tight spaces between teeth.
+Flossing or interdental brushes remain necessary for complete oral hygiene.